 Gamey, meaty, comforting, and rich, this lamb and sweet potato stew features unique flavors such as cinnamon, ginger, and saffron.

 Freezer-Friendly Meat, Fish & Poultry Recipes

 Four ingredients transform boring chicken thighs and bland breasts into a palate-tingling protein perfect for weekly meal prep or make-ahead meals for the family.
 Made with two pounds of chicken, you may want to double the recipe to stock your freezer with ready-to-heat zippy chicken.

 Stock your freezer with these ready-to-heat spicy keto buffalo chicken wings, and you’re halfway to happy hour at home.

-Made with canned salmon, flaxseed, seasonings, and Primal Kitchen Mayo and Tartar Sauce for creamy oomph, these salmon cakes are a perfect grain-free way to get protein and omega-3 fatty acids.
+Made with canned salmon, flaxseed, seasonings, and Primal Kitchen Mayo and Tartar Sauce for creamy oomph, these salmon cakes are a grain-free switch-up to salmon or crab cakes made with bread crumbs.
 Wrap each uneaten salmon cake in parchment paper before freezing to make them easy to defrost and heat later.